Jarpa/HackerRank-Algorithms/README.md

 # HackerRank-Algorithms

-Some algorithms from HackerRank page, my profile https://www.hackerrank.com/emilianojarpa
+Some algorithms of the HackerRank page, my profile: https://www.hackerrank.com/emilianojarpa